brianlmerritt/learning_tools_ai_playground/README.md

 For more detailed instructions, please refer to [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Todo
-- [ ] Get minimum AI system of faiss and pruju-ai running and integrated with Moodle environment
+- [ ] Get minimum AI system of SOLR and ElasticSearch running and integrated with Moodle environment
 - [ ] Get working Ollama and/or text generation webui install working
 - [ ] Setup Moodle environment to test search (and export to vector stores)
 - [ ] Lots of stuff no one has even thought of yet